xelis-project/xelis-blockchain/API.md

     ]
 }
 ```
-NOTE: Addresses are not real one and were replaced for privacy reasons.
+NOTE: Addresses displayed in this example are not real one and were replaced for privacy reasons.

 #### Get DAG Order
 Retrieve the whole DAG order (all blocks hash ordered by topoheight).